Mastodon

 Posted on:March 7, 2026

 Most human-in-the-loop implementations I’ve seen share the same flaw: the server trusts the client to tell it what tool is being approved.
-This makes it exploitable, and the reason it’s so common is that it follows directly from the pattern every major SDK and tutorial teaches you.
+This makes it exploitable.
+The reason it’s so common is that it follows directly from the pattern every major SDK and tutorial teaches you.

 The pattern the docs teach you

 Both Anthropic and OpenAI are explicit about this: their APIs are stateless.
 You always send the full conversation history with every request.
-This is the right design for an LLM API.
+That’s the right design for an LLM API.

 The problem is that developers naturally carry this pattern into their own application servers.
 The OpenAI function calling guide shows the canonical agentic loop: